 State Tax Credit

 Contact your state adoption specialist to find out if your state provides a tax credit if a child is adopted from a public or private adoption agency.
 Some states have specific amounts and other states match the IRS.

 These credits will be applied to your state and IRS tax forms for the year in which you completed the adoption.

 In most cases, the U.S. military will reimburse up to $2,000 per child for related one-time adoption costs.
 This reimbursement is for active-duty personnel and the reimbursement is available whether the couple is adopting from within the U.S. or internationally.

 The adoption must take place through a state adoption agency or a private non-profit agency.
 The $2,000 reimbursement will be made once the adoption is finalized.

-Although this is not an adoption specific benefit, adoptive parents qualify for taking the same dependency exemption on their income taxes as other parents.
-They are eligible for the dependency exemption even if the adoption has not yet been finalized.
+Although this is not an adoption-specific benefit, adoptive parents qualify for taking the same dependency exemption on their income taxes as other parents.
+You can count the baby/child as a dependent at the point you begin to care for the child.
+The dependency exemption may be leveraged even if the adoption has not been finalized.

 Adoptive parents can pursue loans for adoption expenses through some life insurance policies, banks, and credit unions.
 Some couples, who use loans for their adoption, pay them off with tax credit monies or with employer reimbursement monies after the adoption is finalized.